EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Data/Data Science/Data Science the Hard Parts.md

 - *To have end-to-end ownership, it is critical to persuade your stakeholders to take action with your results.*

 - *What is the objective that you want to achieve?
 In general narratives, it could be to persuade or engage.
 These apply also to data science (DS), of course, but most importantly, you want to create value, and for that you need to drive actions.
 A successful story should help you accomplish this objective.
-Let’s reverse engineer the problem and identify conditions that help us achieve this: Clear and to the point Credible Memorable*

-- *What is the objective that you want to achieve?
-In general narratives, it could be to persuade or engage.
-These apply also to data science (DS), of course, but most importantly, you want to create value, and for that you need to drive actions.
-A successful story should help you accomplish this objective.
-Let’s reverse engineer the problem and identify conditions that help us achieve this: Clear and to the point Credible Memorable*

-- *What is the objective that you want to achieve?
-In general narratives, it could be to persuade or engage.
-These apply also to data science (DS), of course, but most importantly, you want to create value, and for that you need to drive actions.
-A successful story should help you accomplish this objective.
-Let’s reverse engineer the problem and identify conditions that help us achieve this: Clear and to the point Credible Memorable*
+Let’s reverse engineer the problem and identify conditions that help us achieve this: Clear and to the Poin, Credible, Memorable.*

 - *In her book The Hard Truth About Soft Skills (Harper Business), Peggy Klaus suggests that long-term success is 75% about soft skills and the rest is technical knowledge.*